Skip to content

 Table 7: Master-Slave - Output Name Dictionary

 The table below shows the set of objects given for the slave VFSM specification.
 Both slave VFSM instances are of the same VFSM type.
-Based on those objects, again, a set of input and output names can be defined.
+Based on those objects, a set of input and output names can again be defined.

 Object NameObject TypeDescription